 A. Generally, yes.
-The Department generally permits pedalcycles and pedalcycles with electric assist (as defined by the Pennsylvania Vehicle Code) on DCNR trails already open to traditional bike usage as long as they comply with the policy criteria.
-The policy states that E-bikes will be treated equally to human-powered bikes by department staff, provided they:
+The Department generally permits e-bikes (as defined by the Pennsylvania Vehicle Code) on DCNR trails already open to traditional bike usage as long as they comply with the policy criteria.
+The policy states that E-bikes will be treated the same as human-powered bikes by department staff, provided they: